Get to know our counselor:

 College & career readiness

-Hillside Eagles have been researching a specific college or university all year preparing for our College Expo in May.
 We also celebrate higher education by wearing our college t-shirts on Fridays and on the district’s College Day.

-Mrs. Morse provides guidance in several areas, including decision-making, interpersonal skills, study skills, cross-cultural awareness, and responsible behavior.
+The school guidance counselor provides guidance in several areas, including decision-making, interpersonal skills, study skills, cross-cultural awareness, and responsible behavior.
 The Character Education program is centered on Six Pillars of Character in the Character Counts Program: Trustworthiness; Respect; Responsibility; Fairness; Caring; and Citizenship.
 Character Education plays a vital role not only in developing better students, but also in developing better people.

 Teachers or students may request a referral to see the counselor.
 Students first make the request to their teacher.
 Teachers then make the contact with the counselor.
 Parents may also make a request directly to the counselor.